When most of us think of ‘Victorian colours’ browns, darks reds and greens spring to mind, but not blue.

 Unlike the dark earthy colours we associate with the 19th century, blue can be a vibrant or calming colour depending on which tone you choose.

-My house had examples of dark, mid and light blue and here are the highlights.
+My house had examples of dark, mid and light blue schemes and here are the highlights.

 Victorian blue – light is right

-My original parlour paper of the 1890s has lovely duck egg blue background and paint analysis of my ceiling beam shows the Victorian owners went to the effort of finding a light blue oil paint to match.
+My recreated parlour paper of the 1890s has a lovely duck egg blue background and paint analysis of my ceiling beam shows the Victorian owners went to the effort of finding a light blue oil paint to match.

 Furthermore, my second bedroom’s wallpaper of c.
 1905 also had a similar blue background (this is available to buy from here).

-Whilst the Victorians had their favourite colours like we do now, light blue distemper was popular in service areas as it was believed to dispel flies and it didn’t yellow from coal fire smoke like white distemper.
+Whilst the Victorians had their favourite colours like we do now, light blue distemper was popular in service areas as it was believed to dispel flies and it didn’t yellow from coal fire and gas light pollution like white distemper.

 Many National Trust country houses showcase this paint trend.